Steelmaking: Forming and finishing

-Carbon dioxide emissions
+Emissions

 As of 2021, steelmaking was estimated to be responsible for around 11% of global CO_{2} emissions and around 7% of greenhouse gas emissions.
 Making 1 ton of steel emits about 1.8 tons of CO_{2}.
-The bulk of these emissions are from the industrial process in which coal provides the carbon that binds with the oxygen from the iron ore in a blast furnace in.
+The bulk of these emissions are from the industrial process in which coal provides the carbon that binds with the oxygen from the iron ore in a blast furnace.

-Additional CO_{2} emissions result from mining, refining and shipping ore, basic oxygen steelmaking, calcination, and the hot blast.
-Proposed techniques to reduce CO_{2} emissions in the steel industry include reduction of iron ore using green hydrogen rather than carbon, and carbon capture and storage.
+Additional CO_{2} emissions result from mining, refining and shipping ore, BOS, calcination, and the hot blast.
+Proposed techniques to reduce CO_{2} emissions in the steel industry include reduction of iron ore using green hydrogen rather than carbon and carbon capture and storage.

 Mining and extraction

-Coal and iron ore mining are energy intensive, and damage their surroundings, leaving pollution, biodiversity loss, deforestation, and greenhouse gas emissions behind.
+Coal mining and iron ore mining are energy intensive and damage their surroundings, leaving pollution, biodiversity loss, deforestation, and greenhouse gas emissions behind.

 Blast furnace

-Blast furnaces remove oxygen and trace elements from iron and add a tiny amount of carbon by melting the iron ore at 1700 C in the presence of ambient oxygen and coke (a type of coal).
+Blast furnaces remove oxygen and trace elements from iron and add a tiny amount of carbon by melting the iron ore at 1700 C in the presence of ambient oxygen and coke.
 The oxygen from the ore is carried away by the carbon from the coke in the form of CO_{2}.
 The reaction: